 “That family umbrella should protect the children,” she said.
 “But often harm comes from under it.”

 Open Door Ministries supports two feeding stations where children and pregnant women in the impoverished area can get at least one meal each day.
 It also runs an orphanage and the Gates of Hope home for abused girls.

 Many of the girls at Gates of Hope are victims of sex trafficking or incest that have resulted in pregnancies in girls as young as 11.
 There are about 20 girls in the home now and seven children under the age of three.

-Page 2 of 4 - Many girls in the area have their first sexual experience with a family member.
+Many girls in the area have their first sexual experience with a family member.
 Others are sold into prostitution in order for families to put food on the table.